 Ring of Honor has lost both of its founders to such events.
 Gabe 'Jimmy Bowers' Sapolsky for booking an exceptionally tasteless and widely mocked angle, was simply him lapsing at his job but Rob 'Fun Athletic Guy' Feinstein was caught trying to get an underaged boy to consent in 2004.
 Among wrestlers not named Teddy Hart, Adam Pearce was effectively banned from the promotion for telling a merchandise agent picked up by consequence of the Sinclair purchase that he wanted to beat the piss out of him.

-Kurt Angle was released from the WWE in 2006 allegedly for his refusal to go into rehab.
+Kurt Angle was released from WWE in 2006 allegedly for his refusal to go into rehab.

-While he wasn't fired for it, getting busted for marijuana possession in 2007 led then "ECW" and WWE Champion Rob Van Dam to drop both of those titles in two days (one on Raw, the other on ECW the next night) before serving out his sixty-day Wellness suspension.
+While he wasn't fired for it, getting busted for marijuana possession in 2006 led then ECWand WWE Champion Rob Van Dam to drop both of those titles in two days (one on Raw, the other on ECW the next night) before serving out his sixty-day Wellness suspension.

-Serena, of CM Punk's Straight Edge Society, was let go in 2010 for excessive partying and drinking in public.
+Serena Deeb, of CM Punk's Straight Edge Society, was let go in 2010 for excessive partying and drinking in public.
 So not only was she becoming a detriment to WWE's image and acting unprofessionally, she was contradicting the character she played.
-However, take in mind that weeks earlier, Serena helped save CM Punk from Kane's wrath by the showing the only thing that would help clear his name: footage of her relapse.
+However, take in mind that weeks earlier, Serena helped save CM Punk from Kane's wrath by showing the only thing that would help clear his name: footage of her relapse.
 It just was legitimate this time.
 WWE brought her back in 2017 for a spot in the WWE Mae Young Classic and offered her a coach's position at the Performance Center.

 A subversion happened with Daniel Bryan in 2010.
 During the segment where the Nexus debuted, several sponsors complained about a part where Bryan choked ring announcer Justin Roberts with his tie, as it brought back memories of the Chris Benoit murders.
 According to Roberts's autobiography, Vince McMahon reportedly loved it but publicly released Bryan to appease the sponsors - with the full intention of hiring him back a few months later.